mavilein/mavilein.github.com/_posts/2015-09-01-comparing-error-handling-scalas-try-with-scalazs-either-disjunction.md

 object DefaultHomePage extends Homepage("Welcome!", "This is your amazing Homepage!")
 {% endhighlight %}

 As you can see it is really simple, but it will be enough to explore different ways of error handling.
-The `DefaultHomePage` will be used when things go wrong.
-What we will try to is authenticating a User and afterwards fetch his home page.
+Sometimes things go wrong in this application, because other required applications are not available.
+So we'll need a `DefaultHomePage` to display when we have trouble loading the page the user has requested.

 The following are the functions/methods that are provided to us:

 {% highlight scala %}
 trait EitherService {